wuzhiming/cocos-engine/EngineErrorMap.md

 Since v3.6, Because mask changes the inheritance relationship, you can directly manipulate the rendering components under the same node to complete the operation.

+### 9008

+request fullscreen is not supported on this platform.

+### 9009

+exit fullscreen is not supported on this platform.

 ### 9100

 texture size exceeds current device limits %d/%d